patch-wat/cairn-eclat/srd/04-character-creation.md

 Next, roll for the rest of your character's **traits** (appearance, speech, mannerisms, beliefs, reputation, etc.) on the [**Character Traits**](#character-traits-d10) tables."

-Next, as longterm exposure to magic has irrevocably warped the biology of everybody in written history, you may roll up to 3 items on the [Magical Deformities Table](#magical-deformities-d20).
+Next, as long-term exposure to magic has irrevocably warped the biology of everybody in written history, you may roll up to 3 items on the [Magical Deformities Table](#magical-deformities-d20).
 Don't feel self-conscious, everybody has them and with the right decorations they might even be quite fetching.

 Finally, roll for their **age** (2d20+10).